miikka/python-gorilla/README.md

 > The web app was generated using OpenAI's Codex tool and the code quality is YOLO.
 > The actual algorithm was handcrafted though.

+The Python version runs a backend web server.

 ```bash
 uv run python3 webapp/main.py
 # go to http://localhost:5001/
 ```

+You can also open the standalone HTML+JavaScript version by opening `webapp/index.html` directly in your browser.

 ## License